 Academic Health Sciences Centres

-The UK's other five designated AHSCs are:
+The UK's other seven designated AHSCs are:

-- Cambridge University Health Partners
+- Cambridge University Health Partners / Academic Health Science Centre

 - Imperial College Academic Health Science Centre